abogoyavlensky/clojure-kamal-example/README.md

 ## Deploy: summary

-You need to have Docker installed, then run first deployment:
+You need to have Docker installed on your local machine.
+Additionally, you need an empty server that you can access using SSH keys.
+First deployment:

 ```shell
 ./kamal.sh envify --skip-push  # :warning: then fill all variables in the newly created `.env` file